-- Managers and hourly associates participate in food allergy and celiac disease awareness training. - Descriptive, responsible menu nomenclature identifies the top-9 allergens and gluten in naming and descriptions for house-made menu items. - Ingredient questions are directed to chefs or managers. - Relationships with food allergic guests are developed to foster direct communication in line with best practices outlined in the FARE restaurant guidelines (foodallergy.org).
+- Managers and hourly associates participate in food allergy and celiac disease awareness training. - Descriptive, responsible menu nomenclature identifies the top-9 allergens and gluten in naming and descriptions for house-made menu items. - All allergy and ingredient questions are directed to chefs or managers. - Relationships with food allergic guests are developed to foster direct communication in line with best practices outlined in the FARE restaurant guidelines (foodallergy.org).